villmow/clean_docstrings/README.md

  - Removes HTML
  - Removes Javadoc Tags (when language is set to "java")

-Install this package by cloning this repo executing
+Install this package by cloning this repo and executing
  ```bash
 pip install clean-docstrings
 ```